babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 3.3.
 Starting the EOTS Daemon

-You can start the EOTS daemon using the following command:
+To start the EOTS daemon using the following command:

 ```shell
 eotsd start --home <path>
 ```